lightlace/cpp-docs.de-de/docs/standard-library/unordered-set-class.md

 ### <a name="parameters"></a>Parameter

+*nbucket*
-`nbucket` Die bucketnummer.
+ Die Bucketnummer.

 ### <a name="remarks"></a>Hinweise

-Die Memberfunktion gibt die Größe von Bucket Nummer `nbucket`zurück.
+Die Memberfunktion gibt die Größe der bucketnummer *Nbucket*.

 ### <a name="example"></a>Beispiel